 Innovators are developing swarm robotic mining systems in the cutting-edge field to take care of excavation activities within mines.
 These land-based “drones” use sensors and articulating robotic arms fitted with different equipment to replace the need for human miners effectively.

-Offworld is one company looking to debut its robotic mining systems in 2024.
+Offworld is one company looking to debut its robotic mining systems.
 They envision a fleet of automated mining drones that work in unison, consisting of surveyors, excavators, collectors, haulers, and more, using the latest edge technology.
 Working within the mines themselves, these AI-enabled excavators and collectors will replace some of the most labor-intensive, potentially hazardous, and life-threatening work within mining operations.

 Application 7: Digital Twinning